 In any event, it is the combination of tactics that produces the fastest and most reliable algorithms.
-Techniques such as alternating minimization (block descent and ascent), profile loglikelihoods, penalty constant annealing \citep{zhou2010bumpy}, and quasi-Newton methods \citep{zhou2011quasi} have also proved valuable in many settings.
+Techniques such as alternating minimization (block descent and ascent), profile log-likelihoods, penalty constant annealing \cite{zhou2010bumpy}, and quasi-Newton methods \cite{zhou2011quasi} have also proved valuable in many settings.
 Readers should keep in mind that the MM principle can be invoked on the subproblems of alternating minimization.
 Progress, not perfection, is usually adequate in solving the subproblems.
 Optimization requires both art and science.
-Although there is no panacea, over-arching themes can guide the construction of good algorithms.
-Our examples vividly demonstrate the speed improvements possible with thoughtful algorithm construction.
+Although there is no panacea, overarching themes can guide the construction of good algorithms.
+Our examples vividly demonstrate the speed improvements achievable through thoughtful algorithm design.
 There are doubtless many advances yet to be made in accelerating the optimization algorithms so vital to the progress of statistics.
-Readers who want to replicate our experiments and extend our Julia code can visit the web site \url{https://github.com/qhengncsu/MMDeweighting.jl}.
+Readers who want to replicate our experiments and extend our Julia code can visit the website \url{https://github.com/qhengncsu/MMDeweighting.jl}.